camatcode/basenji/README.md

 </p>

 <p align="center">
-  A modern, self-hostable comic book reader with both the features you expect and a few that'll surprise you.
+  A modern, self-hostable comic book reader with the features you expect and a few that'll surprise you.
 </p>